p-sun/NeatConstraints/README.md

 ## How about small nibs?

 - That being said, nibs are fine for constraining tiny views.
-[The NibView protocol](https://github.com/p-sun/NeatConstraints/blob/master/NeatConstraintsDemo/NeatConstraintsDemo/NeatConstraints/NibView.swift) could make your life easier because now you can go `let view: CustomView = CustomView.instanceFromNib()`
+[The NibView protocol](https://github.com/p-sun/NeatConstraints/blob/master/NeatConstraintsDemo/NeatConstraintsDemo/NeatConstraints/NibView.swift) could make your life easier because now you can go `let view: CustomView = CustomView.instanceFromNib()` given that you have setup a  `CustomView.xib`.

 ## ViewController Demo
 - See how it's used in [ViewController.swift](https://github.com/p-sun/NeatConstraints/blob/master/NeatConstraintsDemo/NeatConstraintsDemo/ViewController.swift).